 - individuals with a resident parking permit.

-As the use of data by the Auditor General in a data matching exercise is carried out with statutory authority (Part 3A of the Public Audit (Wales) Act 2004), it does not require the consent of the individuals concerned under the Data Protection legislation.
+The use of data by the Auditor General in a data matching exercise is carried out with statutory authority, therefore, it does not require the consent of the individuals concerned under the Data Protection Act.

-For further information on the Auditor General’s legal powers and the reasons why he matches particular information, visit the Wales Audit Office website or contact:
+For more information on the Auditor General’s legal powers and the reasons why he matches particular information, visit the Wales Audit Office website or contact: